GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 Downloads mp3 and synched lyrics (with jap to romaji, kor to romaja, chi to pinyin translation) from currently playing song on spotify client

+>I'm using ubuntu 20.04, doesnt work on 22.04 I'm having issue with cli module of spotify-cli

 Requirements:

 ```